vtt278/Microcontroller_Systems/README.md

  - OLED Display → I²C (SDA/SCL from Arduino)

 Power and data flow summary:
  - MQ135 and SDS011 powered by 5V (common ground shared).
  - OLED runs on 3.3V I²C logic.
  - Data flows from sensors → Arduino Uno → OLED + ESP-01 (for wireless data transmission).

 This program was written and uploaded via the Arduino IDE, using libraries for each module (MQUnifiedsensor, SDS011, Adafruit_GFX, Adafruit_SSD1306, SoftwareSerial).

+//----------------------------------------------------------------

+### Arduino Uno R3 Door Security Distance Sensor notes:

+This system functions as a simple door monitoring module using an HC-SR04 ultrasonic sensor, SSD1306 OLED display, and a buzzer for alerts.
+It measures the distance between the sensor and a door surface to determine whether the door is open or closed, displaying the result locally and sending distance data to an ESP-01 via serial communication for IoT or remote monitoring.

+The HC-SR04 ultrasonic sensor measures distance by sending and receiving ultrasonic pulses.
+The Arduino interprets the returned echo time to calculate distance in centimeters.
+If the measured distance is less than 120 cm, the system assumes the door is “OPEN” and activates the buzzer.
+Otherwise, it shows “CLOSED” and turns the buzzer off.

+A 0.96” SSD1306 OLED display connected via I²C shows both the door status and the exact distance reading, refreshing once per second.
+The ESP-01 module connected via UART (Serial) receives the distance data for wireless transmission to a remote dashboard or microcontroller.

+Connections:
+ - HC-SR04 TRIG → D9
+ - HC-SR04 ECHO → D8
+ - Buzzer → D10
+ - OLED Display → I²C (SDA/SCL from Arduino)
+ - ESP-01 TX/RX → Serial pins (via SoftwareSerial or hardware Serial)

+Power and data flow summary:
+ - HC-SR04 and buzzer powered by 5V.
+ - OLED uses 3.3V I²C logic.
+ - Distance readings flow from HC-SR04 → Arduino Uno → OLED + ESP-01.
+ - The buzzer provides an audible alert when the door is detected as open.

+This program was written and uploaded via the Arduino IDE, using libraries for each module (HCSR04, Adafruit_SSD1306, Adafruit_GFX).